-From the breezy garden (complete with hammock) to the spacious kitchen (complete with coffee machine) you might just never want to leave.
+From the breezy suntrap garden to the open living and dining space (complete with coffee machine) you might just never want to leave.
 There’s even free parking.

-You are trading space for location here, as Sint Kruis is a bit further out from downtown Bruges.
-Even still, it’s a very do-able walk that takes between 15 and 30 minutes depending on how fast you take it.
-You’ll also get a great insight into local life in Bruges in this residential hotspot.
+You are trading views for location here, as Knokke-Heist is a bit further out from downtown Bruges.
+You’ll get a great insight into local life in Bruges in this residential hotspot.

 Practical Tips to Consider Before Booking Your Airbnb in Bruges

 - If you’re looking for value for money, a property with a kitchen is a great way to save on your overall Bruges budget.
 Even if it costs a little more upfront, it can save you a great deal in the long run as eating out can be quite expensive.

 - Be aware that there is a tourist tax in Bruges – you’ll usually need to pay it in-person to your host.
 Your Airbnb host will be able to give you more information.

 - Although I love staying in the centre of Bruges, the great thing is that the city is compact and walkable.
 Therefore, even accommodation options further out are still usually walking distance to Burg Square.

 - Don’t forget that Plum Guide is a great Airbnb alternative – the properties may be on the pricier side, but it’s well worth it for a taste of sheer luxury.